Experience Packages Reviews FAQ Location History Tickets & Booking

 Yes!
 The museum is highly family-friendly and rated 4.9/5 by families.
 Children aged 3 and up can participate in all activities.
 Multiple armor sizes fit everyone from toddlers to adults.
 The Ninja Training package with costumes, blowgun, and treasure hunt is especially popular with kids ages 5–12.

 Choose Asakusa for hands-on ninja activities, family-friendly programs, and easy access to Sensō-ji Temple and Tokyo Skytree.
-Choose Shinjuku if you prefer show-style sword performances, are staying near Shinjuku, or want to combine with Kabukichō evening plans.
+Choose Shinjuku if you are staying in central Shinjuku: the branch is two minutes from Shinjuku-sanchome Station and near Shinjuku Gyoen, the former Naitō samurai estate, and runs the same hands-on guided-tour format.
 Both are operated by Maikoya.

 Yes, advance booking is strongly recommended.
-The museum uses timed entry slots and popular times sell out quickly, especially weekends and the 6 PM show slot.
-Book online through Klook, GetYourGuide, Viator, or the Maikoya website to lock in your preferred time and sometimes save a few hundred yen.
+The museum uses timed entry slots and popular times sell out quickly, especially on weekends.
+Book online on the official Maikoya website (mai-ko.com) to lock in your preferred time.

 Weekday mornings between 9:00 and 11:00 AM (Tuesday–Thursday) are the quietest.
 Avoid weekends and midday slots (12:00–3:00 PM) when tour groups arrive.
 Evening slots after 5:00 PM also see fewer visitors.
 Pro tip: Visit Sensō-ji at 7 AM, then take the 9 AM museum slot.